Polish train

 • 2018 – An agreement was signed between PKP Intercity and French Rail transport company, Alstom, to install wireless Internet on EIP trains.
 The first train equipped with wireless Internet was launched in December that year

-One more improvement to mention is the impressive clarity of the PKP intercity online ticket sales system, as I discuss here.
+One more improvement to mention is the impressive clarity of the PKP intercity online ticket sales system.

 The Express Intercity Premium (EIP) Pendolino revolution